forestryio/forestry.io/hugo/content/blog/the-new-ui.md

 ![](/uploads/2018/06/someone-updated.png)

-**Unsaved Changes** - We get it, sometimes you make changes without saving them directly.
-The problem is that we won’t know if you want these changes to persist until you save your changes.
-To make sure we use the right version we will now prompt users that we found unsaved changes for a file.
+**Unsaved Changes** - To make sure we use the right version we will now also prompt users when we found unsaved changes for a file.